Juniper/terraform-provider-mist/docs/resources/device_switch.md

 Optional:

 - `ap_affinity_threshold` (Number) AP_affinity_threshold ap_affinity_threshold can be added as a field under site/setting.
-By default this value is set to 12.
+By default, this value is set to 12.
 If the field is set in both site/setting and org/setting, the value from site/setting will be used.
 - `cli_banner` (String) Set Banners for switches.
 Allows markup formatting
 - `cli_idle_timeout` (Number) Sets timeout for switches
 - `config_revert_timer` (Number) Rollback timer for commit confirmed